 |*||Yield-to-maturity is the annualized return on a bond, assuming you hold the bond to date of maturity.
 For bonds with similar terms and credit ratings, the higher the yield, the more attractive the bond.|

-Simply open an investment account with Fubon Bank for bonds trading, you can enjoy the following privileges:
+Simply open an investment account with Fubon Bank for bonds trading.

 For details, please visit any Fubon Bank branch or call our Integrated Customer Service Hotline at 2566 8181 (Press 3 after language selection) during office hours*.